So Your Derm Prescribed You Hydroquinone. Now What?

 According to the local Rwandan news outlet The New Times, police confiscated over 5,000 skin-lightening products containing illegal amounts of hydroquinone in a December 2018 raid alone.
 "Unfortunately, the danger doesn't erase the demand," Mtero says.
 "With many open economies, there is still the possibility of supply.
 However, I do believe that the government's current approach is the most effective way to institute a ban on a dangerous ingredient."

 Experts believe that there is a middle ground that can be met when it comes to treating hyperpigmentation.
 The first step is education.
 "I always tell my patients to use it for no more than two months at a time,” Dr. Hartman says.
 “I also require regular check-ins so I can monitor progress.”
 Alternatively, Ron Robinson, cosmetic chemist and founder of Beauty Stat, says that consumers who are wary of using hydroquinone should consider brightening alternatives.
 "You should only trust hydroquinone-containing items made by reputable manufacturers," Robinson says.
-"However, other ingredients like mulberry, vitamin C, licorice, kojic acid, and niacinamide are also effective and safe in treating skin discoloration."
+"However, other ingredients like mulberry, vitamin C, licorice, kojic acid, and niacinamide are also effective and safe in treating skin discolouration."
 Dr. Charles adds that tretinoin, adapalene, and azelaic acid are also effective options for treating hyperpigmentation.

 While the sanctioning of hydroquinone continues to be debated worldwide, its efficacy under doctor supervision means it’s still prescribed frequently today.
 Since being introduced to the ingredient by my former dermatologist and sticking to a consistent skin-care routine, my existing hyperpigmentation has drastically improved.
 I haven’t experienced any negative side effects as a result of using the ingredient, and it’s a spot treatment that I use occasionally, not as part of my daily beauty regimen.